500 Park Avenue: Original building

+500 Park tower

 When 500 Park Tower was constructed, it was praised for harmonizing with the design of the original structure.
 Huxtable considered the plans to be "one of the most skillful of 'shoehorning' jobs" for an addition to a building in New York City, much better than the Palace Hotel or Park Avenue Plaza several blocks south.
 Architectural Record characterized the plans in 1983 as "sympathetic and reticent in style if not in scale".
 In the same journal the following year, Carter Wiseman said, "This building manages the neat trick of being authentically new while looking as if it has been there all along—or should have been."
 Also in 1984, Paul Goldberger wrote that he thought the design was largely successful, with the "only major failing" being the dark granite at the base.
 Two years after 500 Park Tower was completed, architectural writer Cervin Robinson said that "the expansion of the original space has been handled with grace and tact", describing Polshek & Partners' design as giving a "special pleasure".

+Accolades

 The original structure received architectural awards.
 The Municipal Art Society honored 500 Park Avenue as the "building of the year" for 1960, while the City Club of New York gave the building its 1964 "First Honor Award" for the best privately funded building constructed in the city since 1960.
 For its design of 500 Park Tower, Polshek & Partners received an Honor Award from the American Institute of Architects in 1986, as well as the Building Stone Institute's Tucker Architectural Award in 1987.